JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 ### Registering the Input Binding {#shiny-input-register}

-Finally, like the custom output, the input can be registered with shiny, it too takes a unique identifier as a second argument.
+Finally, like the custom output, the input can be registered with Shiny, it too takes a unique identifier as a second argument.

 ```js
 var switchInput = new Shiny.InputBinding();